 The Fix: Rather than returning to your beloved flip-flops, reach instead for a great pair of supportive sandals.

 The biggest problem with flats is the lack of shock absorption that comes along with thin, unsupportive soles.
 As your foot slams into the ground again and again, your heel bones take the brunt of the impact, and that can lead to problems over time.
 The most familiar of these problems, of course, is the incredibly painful blisters that form on your Achilles tendon when the back of your flat rubs against your leg; you might think this is because your shoes are ill-fitting, but often it's because of a lack of sole support.

-How to fix it: Get a pair of low-heeled or block-heeled shoes instead of flats.
+The Fix: Get a pair of low-heel or block-heel shoes instead of flats.
 A shoe with a broad, thick heel is often much better for your health than a pair of flats.